korlibs/korge/docs/korge/reference/gamewindow/index.md

 ### openFileDialog

-To ask the user to select one or more files, for writing or reading.
+To ask the user to select to open one or more files, both for writing and/or reading with the native file dialog.

 ```kotlin
 val selectedFiles: List<VfsFile> = views.gameWindow.openFileDialog(FileFilter("Images" to listOf("*.jpg", "*.jpg")), write = false, multi = true, currentDir = null)